-48. Scheme of Amalgamation
+49. Scheme of Amalgamation

-The Board of Directors of the Parent Company, at its meeting held on 18 October 2022, had considered and approved a Scheme of Amalgamation between the Parent Company and Silvan Innovation Labs Private Limited, a wholly owned subsidiary of the Parent Company on a going concern basis.
-The appointed date of the Scheme is 01 April 2022.
+The Board of Directors of the Parent Company at their meeting held on 18 October 2022 had considered and approved the Scheme of Amalgamation between the Parent Company and Silvan Innovation Labs Private Limited, a wholly owned subsidiary of the Parent Company on a going concern basis.
 The Hon'ble National Company Law Tribunal (NCLT), Ahmedabad Bench, vide its order dated 08 August 2023 has approved the Scheme of Amalgamation with the appointed date of the Amalgamation being 01 April 2022.
+In FY 23-24, the Amalgamation has been accounted for in the books of account of the Parent Company in accordance with Ind AS 103 'Business Combination' read with Appendix C to Ind AS 103 specified under Section 133 of the Act, read with the Companies (Accounting Standards) Amendment Rules, 2016.